odnoklassniki/jvmti-tools/README.md

 The optional `interval` argument specifies the sampling interval in bytes.
 The default value is 512 KB.
 The output is printed on `stdout`.

+## faketime

+Changes current date/time for a Java application without affecting system date/time.

+The agent rebinds the native entry for `System.currentTimeMillis` and related methods and adds the specified offset to the times returned by these methods.

+#### Compilation

+    # Linux
+    g++ -O2 -fPIC -shared -I $JAVA_HOME/include -I $JAVA_HOME/include/linux -olibfaketime.so faketime.cpp

+    # Windows
+    cl /O2 /LD /I "%JAVA_HOME%/include" -I "%JAVA_HOME%/include/win32" faketime.cpp

+#### Usage

+    java -agentpath:/path/to/libfaketime.so=timestamp|+-offset MainClass

+where the agent argument is either

+ - absolute `timestamp` in milliseconds from Epoch, or
+ - relative `offset` in milliseconds, if `offset` starts with `+` or `-`

+Since `System.currentTimeMillis` is a JVM intrinsic method, it's also required to disable the corresponding intrinsic to make sure the JNI method is called:

+    java -XX:+UnlockDiagnosticVMOptions -XX:DisableIntrinsic=_currentTimeMillis -XX:CompileCommand=dontinline,java.lang.System::currentTimeMillis